If you were to start react all over again what would you do?

 This is a good thing.

-It means you can work on one thing, a big blue submit button for example, with less of a chance of accidentally breaking another button, or breaking the whole app, or launching a nuke, or loosing billions of dollars in seconds by changing the powerpeg variable. @TODO link to power-peg story@
+It means you can work on one thing, a big blue submit button for example, with less of a chance of accidentally breaking another button, or breaking the whole app, or launching a nuke, or loosing $100,000 dollars a second by changing the powerpeg variable.

 In theory your components won’t have global variables or side effects.
 In reality they will probably have some global things, like the particular shade of red the marketing department wants you to use for the company logo.